digdilem/taskpony/readme.md

 If you wish to run Taskpony in a directory other than `/opt/taskpony`, then change `$db_path` in `taskpony.psgi` and `WorkingDirectory` in `taskpony.service`

+# FAQ

+> Is there an Android or IOS app?
+Sorry, no. Taskpony was designed to be a responsive web app and works well on both desktop and smaller devices, so an app is not considered necessary.
+(If you use a phone for your tasks as I do, create a shortcut on the desktop the Taskpony so it instantly opens in a browser)

+> When will support for multiple users, groups or teams be added?
+Never, sorry.
+This is a hard design choice to keep Taskpony small and simple and to avoid bloat.
+There are a lot of alternative projects with this ability if it is important to you.

+> How can I tell you about bugs or suggest improvements?
+Please do!
+The best place is to use [Github issues](https://github.com/digdilem/taskpony/issues)

 # Documentation

 ## Concepts: